 The Society now has a small and informal group of members looking at current planning applications, and at policy documents on planning and amenity issues.
 We are also continuing with our occasional exchanges and meetings with local councillors and other groups concerned about the future of the area.
-The next such meeting will take place on 3rd March.

 On 2nd December, the Society held the first of what are likely to become regular quarterly Zoom meetings, with members of the Society joined by elected representatives and officers of local councils, together with other local groups interested in protecting and improving the town and its surroundings.